 Final: If true, stops data from being fed to the downstream Functions.
-Defaults to No.
+Defaults to No .

 Source field: Field to search for a timestamp.
-Defaults to raw .
+Defaults to $\raw$ .

 Destination field: Field to place extracted timestamp in.
-Defaults to time .
+Defaults to \time .
 Supports nested addressing.

 Default timezone: Select a timezone to assign to timestamps that lack timezone info.
 Defaults to Local.
-(This drop-down includes support for legacy names: EST5EDT, CST6CDT, MST7MDT, and PST8PDT.)
+(This drop-down includes support for legar

 Time expression: Expression with which to format extracted time.
 Current time, as a JavaScript Date object, is in global time.
-Defaults to time.getTime() / 1000.
+Defaults to time.get